puntonim/moogle-project/README.md

 The project has 2 main components:

-- **moogle**: a website powered by Django where user can search their private data.
+- **moogle**: a website which provides the main user interface.
-- **magpie**: a web crawler to harvest and index private data.
+- **magpie**: the core engine which crawls and index private data from service providers.

 Follow the steps written in the README.md files in `magpie` and `moogle` folder in order to create a *local development* copy.

 **NOTE** The project is still in its early stages.